 Your Next Steps to Use Data to Improve Your Cannabis Business’ Email Marketing Results

-To measure the performance of your email marketing investments and ensure you’re getting the results you want and need for your cannabis business or ancillary business, you have to use an email marketing tool that gives you access to the right data.
-Without accurate data, you can’t analyze your email marketing results and make effective business decisions.
+Your next step is to start tracking your email marketing results and using them to improve.
+However, in order to measure the performance of your email marketing investments and ensure you’re getting the results you need for your business, you have to use an email marketing tool that gives you access to the right data.
+Without accurate and easily accessible data, you can’t analyze your email marketing results and make effective business decisions.

 If you use the email marketing and CRM tools built into the Cannabiz Media License Database, all of this data (and so much more) is easily accessible to you.
-Schedule a demo to see how it works and learn how it can help your business grow.
+Schedule a demo to see how it works and learn how it can help your cannabis business or cannabis-related business grow.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.